 Topaz is one of the hardest naturally occurring minerals, making it ideal for everyday jewellery.
 This hardness is one of the key characteristics that set it apart from categories of Quartz.
 It comes in a variety of colours but most common are yellows, oranges or reds.
 The popular variety of blue topaz is stunning but very rare in nature and is usually formed by heat treating the clear variety, altering its chemistry.

-Athena: Blue Topaz earrings
+Amelie: Blue Topaz earrings

 Amazonite is a deep green variety of the mineral Microcline.
 As the name suggests it is found widely in Brazil.
 Although a silicate like the Quartz family, its crystal structure is different due to their formation within slowly cooled igneous rocks.